Lathes are one of the most widely used machining tools that provide the flexibility to perform various machining operations on a single machine.

 Lathe Operations in Machining

-Lathe is a versatile machine tool that can be used for performing various machining operations.
+Lathe is a versatile machine tool that can be used for performing various machining operations, such as turning, facing, grooving, threading, boring, rotary broaching, etc.

 Turning is a machining process in which the tool moves along the length of the rotating workpiece to produce the desired product.
 This operation is used for producing cylindrical objects by reducing the outer diameter of the material until the required size is achieved.